The Campus Email Project is a multi-year effort to move all UO students, faculty, and staff to a single email service, UOmail.

 |4.
 Move Exchange accounts to UOmail||In Progress (Target: March 2020)|

 |5.
 Move remaining Webmail accounts to UOmail||Future (Target: June 2023)|

-- All About Email at UO is an all-purpose starting point for email-related information.
+- All About Email at UO: An all-purpose starting point for email-related information (UO Service Portal)

 Moving from Exchange to UOmail

-- Visit Moving from Exchange to UOmail for answers to frequently asked questions and instructions for resolving common issues.
+- Moving from Exchange to UOmail: Answers to frequently asked questions and instructions for resolving common issues (UO Service Portal)

 For years, the university has operated multiple email systems with differing features.
 The goals of this project are to consolidate and enhance email services for the entire campus community and to provide greater continuity for graduating students.

 This project is expected to deliver numerous benefits to students, faculty, and staff:

 - Provides a consistent user experience for everyone on campus, facilitating collaboration and troubleshooting.

 Easier meeting scheduling